 In addition to the core learning and teaching material of the subject, "Weekly Module Maps" (WMMs) were developed to provide students with an overview of the key learning and teaching activities, in relation to indicative time commitments per week, and outlining where the related material is located on Learning Central.
 The key takeaways of the learning activities and the ways they were related to the assessment criteria and learning outcomes of the subject were further specified.
 The WMMs were made accessible on Learning Central prior to the commencement of the subject, so individual learners could navigate through the subject schedule outline, content, and the associated learning and teaching activities.
-Students were offered the opportunity to plan as appropriate and to reflect on their learning experience and progress, particularly in relation to the learning activities, using consistent colour codes across the relevant documents of the subject, to enhance the readability of the WMMs.
+Students were offered the opportunity to plan as appropriate and to reflect on their learning experience and progress, particularly in relation to the learning activities and outcomes.
+We also mapped the primary learning and teaching activities, using consistent colour codes across the relevant documents of the subject, to enhance the readability of the WMMs.
 The importance of WMMs for students learning experience was also highlighted by many survey respondents (96.4%).